Teaching primary science: physics NE007

 Develop your knowledge of physics to support your pupils' learning as part of the primary science curriculum.

-To teach primary science effectively teachers must have sound subject knowledge, however, many primary teachers are not science subject experts.
-This course will examine key subject knowledge within the physics elements of the primary science curriculum, demonstrate common misconceptions children may have and show how to identify and overcome them.
+Online, self-paced course.
+Teach primary science effectively by developing your subject knowledge and confidence in science topics.
+This course will examine key subject knowledge within the physics elements of the primary science curriculum, focusing on the topics of forces, electricity and light.
+Through the course, we will demonstrate common misconceptions children may have and show how to identify and overcome them.

-- Developing subject knowledge for the physics in the primary science
+- developing subject knowledge for the physics content of the primary science curriculum.

-- Understanding children’s misconceptions and identifying teaching strategies to identify and overcome them
+- understanding children’s misconceptions about physics and identifying teaching strategies to identify and overcome them.

 - identify the importance of good subject knowledge when teaching primary science